parsoli83/persian-text-to-number/README.md

 USAGE:

-you give it a text containing numeric words and the it prints the number
+you give it a text containing numeric words and then it prints the number